 How do we ensure that the climate data and our climate footprint calculations are as accurate and up to date as possible?
 That’s a very legit question to ask, and something we take very seriously.

 By partnering and collaborating with prominent research institutes, we can ensure that our carbon footprint data and methodologies follow best practice and are constantly updated to reflect the most recent scientific findings and research.

-The Klimato Carbon Footprint Database is developed by Klimato’s own science team, following research procedures and methodologies reviewed and approved by IVL - Swedish Environmental Research Institute.
+The Klimato Carbon Footprint Database is developed by Klimato’s own science team, following research procedures and methodologies reviewed and approved by WRI (World resources institute) and IVL (Swedish Environmental Research Institute).